MrZackrox/AAD117/Journal.md

 ![H and A Monogram](img/logo-try-2.png)

 Now below is the monogram in different colours I still wanted to bring the other idea into this stage as I still liked it and wanted to see what it would look like.
 What I like about this monogram is that it can take on any colout scheme and still look all right.
+I have also thought of a cool business card that I could have, all I need is to buy good card and cut then into business card size.
+Once I have done this I just need to cut ot the triangles to make the monogram and thats it.
+I then thought it would be funny to carry around a personalised stamp that has my twitter on it etc. So when I give it to someone I can be like her let me stamp that for you and it could be used as a talking point.

 ![H and A Monogram](img/versions.png)